societe-generale/failover/docs/README.md

 ![failover usecase](images/failover-service-calls.png)

 ### Scenario
-**When a referential services having some issues where the application teams does not have a control ?**
+**When a referential services ( or external service ) having some issues where the application teams does not have a control ?**
 - In such condition, the impact will be cascaded to each applications.
 - If referential service is down, the application will have some exception. ( *500 : Internal Server Error* )
-- If the referential service is slow, the aplication will also have the slowness.
+- If the referential service is slow, our application will also have the slowness.

 ### Solution
 - Apply **failover**